Behind Bauer's one-hitter, Reds split DH with Royals | Sports-Games

 Behind Bauer's one-hitter, Reds split DH with Royals

 Bauer walked three and struck out nine, lowering his ERA to 0.68.
-He has yielded just two runs on eight hits in 26 1/3 innings this season.
-All of the Reds' runs came as a result of four home runs -- a two-run shot from Jesse Winker and solo blasts by Eugenio Suarez, Nick Castellanos and Curt Casali.
+He has yielded just two runs on eight hits in 26 1/3 innings covering four starts this season.
+All of the Reds' runs came as a result of four home runs -- a two-run shot from Jesse Winker and solo blasts by Eugenio Suarez, Nick Castellanos, and Curt Casali.

 Matt Harvey (0-1) took the loss for Kansas City, giving up three runs, all coming on home runs, in three innings.
 He surrendered four hits, walked two and struck out four.
 Harvey was making his first major league start since July 18, 2019.
 He signed with the Royals late in the summer camp.